Benvenuto a The Dolly Sinatra Lodge !!!

 (see Calendar for more details)

 Put a little BadaBing!! into your Wednesday nights and join us for our regular weekly pasta social, which is always open to the public.
 Enjoy good food, good company, and a good way to get past hump day.
 No-host bar at the Lodge opens at 5:00pm, dinner service begins at 5:30pm.
-Just $9 for adults ($12 for celebrity chef nights), $5 for kids.
-Every Wednesday beginning October 2, 2013 through May 28, 2014.
+Just $10 for adults, $5 for kids (NOTE: $15 for adults on the First Wednesday of the month special music nights, $12 for adults for celebrity chef nights).
+Every Wednesday beginning October 1, 2014 through May 27, 2015.
 Proceeds help support Lodge activities.
 (NOTE: Closed during some holiday weeks...check calendar listings for details)

 3:53 PM, Mar.
 21, 2012 |